 Fearless blonde actress Sylvia Miles's long and flashy career is synonymous with New York City.
-Her signature roles as hard-boiled carnal women have been in gritty carnal New Yawk stories such as Murder, Inc. (1960), Midnight Cowboy (1969), and Andy Warhol's Heat (1972).
+She was born and raised in Greenwich Village to parents who were furniture makers.
+After finishing high school, she studied acting at the famed Actor’s Studio in Hell’s Kitchen.
+She got her start when she met Gerald Price, a New York stage actor, who encouraged her to work in the theater (and then later married her).
+After appearing in a Tennessee Williams play, she was hooked and never looked back.
+Her signature roles as hard-boiled carnal women have been in gritty New Yawk stories such as Murder, Inc. (1960), Midnight Cowboy (1969), and Andy Warhol's Heat (1972).
 Miles can play a chippie with a chip on her shoulder better than any other Oscar-nominated broad around.
 And like a city where possibilities never sleep, when Sylvia drops her chip, her bra and panties might fall right along with it.
-Her totally nude zipless boff with Jon Voight in Cowboy made everyone come in a New York minute; it was the shortest performance ever nominated for an Academy Award.